Red Light Therapy for Better Sleep

 The 15-minute session creates a meditative calm that many clients say stays with them through the afternoon.
 Sleep improvements build over the following days and weeks as your circadian rhythm recalibrates to a healthier pattern.

-Treatment Protocol: While some clients notice improved sleep within the first week, research suggests optimal circadian rhythm benefits typically develop over 2–4 weeks at just 2 sessions per week in our medical-grade pod.
+Treatment Protocol: While some clients notice improved sleep within the first week, optimal circadian rhythm benefits typically develop over 2–4 weeks at just 2 sessions per week in our medical-grade pod.
 We will create a personalized sleep support plan tailored to your schedule and goals.

 Sleep & Circadian Rhythm FAQs